Adopted at the General meeting in GFAN March 17th 2017

 In the event of bankruptcy and start-up with a new company within the same business area, applications for membership are considered on the basis of the foregoing for the bankruptcy.

-Upon withdrawal of the membership, the Member commits to further membership fees for 12 months with effect from the 1st of the month after the announcement.
+Upon withdrawal of the membership, the Member commits to further annual membership fee for 12 months with effect from the 1st of the month after the announcement.
 The withdrawal applies with effect from the date it is sent from the Member.

 The Board has the opportunity to exclude a member who does not comply with legally adopted decisions, acts unfairly or otherwise opposes the organization’s interests.
 The decision can be appealed to the General meeting.
 In order for the exclusion to be maintained, 2/3 majority of those attending are required.